 They pay for each job, and the pay is dependent on your accuracy – the highest rates are reserved for those with near-perfect accuracy.

-This is a company which provides services such as data entry, database programming, and business processing.
+This is a company that provides services such as data entry, database programming, and business processing.

 DataPlus+ is more of a traditional data entry company, which is perfect if it is data entry that you want to do.